How to Reinstate Your Suspended Drivers License in New Mexico

 Traffic School in New Mexico

-In case of a New Mexico drivers license suspension due to accumulation of demerit points, licensees will be required to complete a defensive driving course to restore their credential.
+In case of a New Mexico drivers license suspension due to the accumulation of demerit points, licensees will be required to complete a defensive driving course to restore their credential.
 When reinstating driving licenses, motorists must provide a course certificate proving the completion of a traffic school.

 Note that the aforementioned course must be approved by the Traffic Safety Bureau (TSB) and it must consist of at least eight hours.
 In addition to satisfying NM driving license reinstatement requirements, drivers who successfully complete such course may be able to obtain lower prices for their vehicle insurance.